26 Nov The 2023 Holiday Gift Guide for Pets

 These smart toys are a great option if you are trying to draw out your cat’s inner predatory instincts.
 One of our favorite chase and pounce toys is the robotic mouse.
 It is perfect for capturing your cat’s attention and keeping it.

-Perfect for cats of all ages, the toy tower is great for your kitty’s playtime.
-It comes with three track levels with moving balls inside, which will lead to hours spent batting and swatting.
+Perfect for cats of all ages, the toy tower is great for your kitty’s playtime entertainment.
+It comes with three track levels with moving balls inside, leading to hours spent batting, swatting, and pouncing at the balls.

 Interactive Laser Toy

-We all know how much cats love to chase a laser, but we also know that they can chase it for hours on end, leading to an exhausted cat parent.
+We all know how much cats love to chase a laser, but we also know that they can chase it for hours on end, which is exhausting for cat parents.
 Make your life easier with an interactive laser that has its own timer and a rotating tower head.

 Cats love curling up in the smallest and darkest places they can find.
 Made from wool, these cat caves provide your kitty with a warm and cozy bed.
 This will quickly become your cat’s favorite hideaway!

 Cats need an outlet for their urge to scratch.
 It keeps their claws sharp and exercises the muscles in their forelimbs and spine.
-This gift provides your cat with an appropriate place to scratch, stretch, paw, and climb with total support.
+Scratching posts provide your cat with an appropriate place to scratch, stretch, paw, and climb with total support.
 Your furniture will thank you later!

 What NOT to Gift Your Cat

 There are a myriad of toys available to keep your cat entertained, no matter their preference.
-However, some of these toys pose risks.
-So, it’s important that you are aware of these dangers and supervise your cat’s playtime.
+However, some of these toys pose risks to your cat’s health.
+It’s important that you are aware of these dangers and supervise your cat’s playtime.

 Do not gift your cat: